Your Personal Injury Rights

 First and foremost, you have the right to hire the personal injury lawyer of your choosing.
-This includes the right NOT to deal directly with the other party's insurance company.
+This includes the right to NOT deal directly with the other party's insurance company.

-Many of your other rights are best protected by exercising this right wisely, since your personal injury attorney will be the primary champion of your rights.
+Many of your other rights are best protected by exercising this right wisely, considering your personal injury attorney will be the primary champion of your rights.
 In choosing a personal injury attorney, you should seek someone who will:

 - Show you respect;

 - Keep you fully informed of the progress of your personal injury case;

 - Keep in contact with you and return calls promptly;

 - Be honest;

 - Be committed to your case and your interests.

 In most states, contingent fee agreements (agreements where the attorney's compensation is dependent on your recovery) are required to be in writing.
 That means you should have a written contract with your attorney explaining not only the fee arrangement, but also covering issues like litigation expenses.

 If your personal injury attorney does not offer you a written agreement, you can contact your local bar association to find out whether written contracts are required in your state for contingent fee agreements.